Minster Law Solicitor and Bike team leader, Matthew Midgley, explores some of the rules and guidelines around filtering.

 - Filtering is riskier at night as the only thing other road users see in their mirror, is a light.
 Likewise, bad weather conditions are also likely to bring more dangers to filtering.

-- Being in a relaxed riding position increases your reaction time and helps to combat rider fatigue which.
+- Being in a relaxed riding position increases your reaction time and helps to combat rider fatigue.

 - If you spot a danger, do not become target fixated.